Scott Donald Reid

 - Born January 7, 1947 in Chicago, IL USA

-Outfielder Scott Reid played briefly in the majors and is currently a Detroit Tigers executive.
+Outfielder Scott Reid played briefly in the majors and later became a Detroit Tigers executive.

 After attending Arizona State University (right after Reggie Jackson had been there), Reid was selected by the Philadelphia Phillies in the 1967 amateur draft and hit .326 for the Tidewater Tides in 1968.
 He had cups of coffee in the majors with the Phillies in 1969 and 1970, appearing in 38 big league games over the two seasons.
 Overall, he played seven years in the minors, five at the AAA level (and four of those with the Eugene Emeralds).